Skip to content

 IndexReloaded and CSS

-Without the use of Critical CSS (CCSS), IndexReloaded summarises the available CSS in a file that is loaded as a file link in the head area.
+Without the use of Critical CSS (CCSS), IndexReloaded consolidates the existing CSS into a single file, maintaining the sequence, which is loaded as a file link in the head section.

-With CCSS activated, this summarised CSS is divided into CCSS and non-CCSS.
+With CCSS activated, this consolidated CSS is split into CCSS and non-CCSS.
 This is done “on the fly” when a webpage is loaded.

 Strictly speaking, a web page must be loaded twice so that correct CCSS can be created.